Where is Saint Joseph’s College?

 What are athletics like at Saint Joseph’s?

-We proudly offer 15 women's and men's intercollegiate sports teams at the NCAA Division III level.
-Our student-athletes compete in basketball, soccer, field hockey, volleyball, baseball, softball, cross country, lacrosse, swimming and golf.
-We encourage all students to be active by offering club sports (cheerleading, track and field), a vibrant intramurals program (flag football, softball, indoor soccer, volleyball, etc) as well as various recreational and fitness activities.
+We proudly offer 19 women's and men's intercollegiate sports teams at the NCAA Division III level.
+Our student-athletes compete in basketball, soccer, field hockey, volleyball, baseball, softball, cross country, lacrosse, swimming, golf, indoor track & field and outdoor track &field.
+We encourage all students to be active by offering club sports (cheerleading, men's ice hockey), a vibrant intramurals program (flag football, softball, indoor soccer, volleyball, etc) as well as various recreational and fitness activities.
 Find all you need to know at www.gomonks.com.

 What academic programs does Saint Joseph’s offer?

-We offer more than 40 academic programs, including majors in accounting, biology, business administration, business and sports management, chemistry, classics, communications, criminal justice, elementary education, English, environmental science, environmental studies, exercise science, finance, fine arts, history, human resource management, international business, marine science, marketing, management, math, nursing, philosophy, physical education, political science, psychology, sociology, sports management, theology and writing & publishing.
+We offer more than 40 academic programs, including majors in accounting, biology, biochemistry, business administration, business and sports management, chemistry, classics, communications, criminal justice, elementary education, English, environmental science, environmental studies, exercise science, finance, fine arts, health & wellness promotion, history, human resource management, international business, marine science, marketing, management, math, nursing, philosophy, physical education, political science, psychology, sociology, sports management, theology and writing & publishing.

 Communication majors can choose to concentrate in journalism/public relations, new media, business communications or sports communications.
 Students in biology, chemistry, English, history, and math can choose to minor in secondary education and then get certified as a high school teacher in that field.
-Partnership programs include tracks for pre-pharmacy, pre-physician assistant, pre-engineering and pre-optometry.
+Partnership programs include tracks for pre-physician assistant and pre-optometry.

-The college offers minors in art, biology, business administration, Catholic studies, chemistry, classics, communications, English, environmental science, gender studies, history, journalism, marine science, math, philosophy, political science, psychology, secondary education, sociology,sports management, theology and writing.
+The college offers minors in art, biology, business administration, chemistry, classics, communications, criminal justice, English, environmental science, gender studies, history, journalism, marine science, math, philosophy, political science, psychology, secondary education, social justice, sociology, sports management, sustainability studies, theology and writing.

 What is the classroom environment like?